February 17, 2016

 In 2002, the New York City comptroller’s office estimated that it would cost $55 billion to replace property, including $6 billion for computers, furnishings and cars in the WTC and surrounding buildings.
 The estimate included $24 billion for the loss of life – 2,753 people in the WTC area (including what they would have earned).
 The economic impact was estimated at $123 billion.

-Preparation for any disaster is vital, but companies sometimes fall short of their potential.
+Preparation for any disaster is vital, but companies sometimes fall short of their potential when it comes to IT

 Highlights from the report include: